javaLux/hashguard/README.md

 ## Notice
 _**No colored console output under windows?**_<br>
 HashGuard of course also works with colored console output (errors = red, hints = yellow, success = green).<br>
-If no colored text is diplayed in the CMD or PowerShell, instead the ANSI escape sequences before and after an output,<br>
+If no colored text is displayed in the CMD or PowerShell, instead the ANSI escape sequences before and after an output,<br>
 then enabling ANSI escape sequence support may help.
 Open a CMD or PowerShell as admin and execute following command:<br>
 ```
 reg add HKCU\Console /v VirtualTerminalLevel /t REG_DWORD /d 1